Migrate a Bucket’s Storage Backend

 -

-Repeat the previous step until you have rolled back all of the migrated nodes to their original storage backend.
+Repeat the previous step until all nodes that you’d migrated have rolled back to their original storage backend.